 Even with as much travel as I do, I haven’t found it useful to subscribe to a wi-fi service like Boingo for on-the-ground hot spots.
 For in-flight wi-fi though, I usually just prepurchase a day pass via GoGo.
 But no matter how I get online while on the road, I always use a VPN service like iVPN for privacy—and for that matter so should you.

 If you hate showing up at a party where someone is wearing the same dress as you, don’t fly between New York and San Francisco, as I do regularly, with an Away suitcase.
 Everyone has one.
 I had to put some stickers on mine (I don’t put stickers on anything) so that it wouldn’t get mistaken for someone else’s.
 That said, this is the best suitcase I’ve ever owned.
 The included battery is a fine gimmick, but the thing that really works for me is its “compression” system—a set of not particularly fancy internal straps that help you pack more into the suitcase than you would think possible.
-Last year I took a ten-day trip to Paris, Lyon, Berlin and Amsterdam with only my Away carryon, and it worked great.
+A few years ago I took a ten-day trip to Paris, Lyon, Berlin and Amsterdam with only my Away carryon, and it worked great.

 This Mindshift zippered pouch is really intended for camera gear.
 But it’s so elegantly compact, with three compartments for accessories, that I’ve found it perfect for cables, power adapters and dongles (hat tip to my friend Matthew for the recommendation).
 It’s mostly transparent, so you can see exactly what you have and pull out just what you need.
 It also has room enough (and then some) for my Anker 40W 4-Port USB wall charger.
 Why carry several Apple wall chargers with you, as I did for years—like a dolt—when you could carry just one of these?